Is High School Too Late to Start Saving for College in a 529 Plan?

 Families should consider saving one-third of total projected future college costs and covering the remaining two-thirds with current income and student loans.
 But, it can be difficult to save that much when a child is already 12 or 13 years old.
 Families who use a college savings calculator might get sticker shock when they realize how much they need to save in such a short time.

 Instead, just save what you can.
 Every dollar you save is a dollar less you’ll have to borrow.
-Don’t let the high cost of college overwhelm you.
+Don’t let the high cost of a college education overwhelm you.

 Families who have trouble saving at least one-third of total college costs may consider one of the following ways to boost their 529 plan savings:

-• Earn cash back for college with Upromise – Upromise is a free loyalty program that allows parents and grandparents to earn rewards by shopping online, booking travel, dining out and using the Upromise Mastercard.
+- Earn cash back for college with Upromise – Upromise is a free loyalty program that allows parents and grandparents to earn rewards by shopping online, booking travel, dining out, and using the Upromise Mastercard.
 Rewards can be automatically swept into a linked 529 plan account.
-Plus, members are automatically enrolled in a monthly sweepstakes to win a $529 scholarship.
+Members are automatically enrolled in monthly sweepstakes to win a $529 scholarship.

-• Be realistic about financial fit.
-If you haven’t saved enough, your child might need to go to a less expensive college, such as an in-state public college.
-Public colleges provide a great quality education, often at a quarter to a third the cost of a private college.
+- Be realistic about financial fit.
+If you haven’t saved enough, your child might need to attend a less expensive college, such as an in-state public college.
+Public colleges provide an excellent quality education, often at a quarter to a third of the cost of a private college.